nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 		- Kinesis Data Firehouse also will talk to lambda function to cleanse or transform our data
 		- Ingestion bucket will call lambda function which will trigger Amazon Athena SQL query
 		- Amazon Athena will pull data using query from ingestion bucket and upload it to the reporting bucket ![enter image description here](https://raw.githubusercontent.com/nikxsh/aws/master/diagrams/aws-serverless-data-ingestion.png)
-### Case Studies Q&A
+### Q&A

 Q: You have an ASG that scales on demand based on the traffic going to your new website: TriangleSunglasses.Com.
 You would like to optimize for cost, so you have selected an ASG that scales based on demand going through your ELB.
 Still, you want your solution to be highly available so you have selected the minimum instances to 2.
 How can you further optimize the cost while respecting the requirements?
 > Reserve two EC2 instances (This is the way to save further costs as we know we will run 2 EC2 instances no matter what.)

 Q: Which of the following will **NOT** help make our application tier stateless?
-> Storing shared data on EBS volumes (EBS volumes are created for a specific AZ and can only be attached to one EC2
-      instance at a time.
+> Storing shared data on EBS volumes (EBS volumes are created for a specific AZ and can only be attached to one EC2      instance at a time.
 This will not help make our application stateless)

 Q: You are looking to store shared software updates data across 100s of EC2 instances.
 The software updates should be      dynamically loaded on the EC2 instances and shouldn't require heavy operations.
 What do you suggest?
 > Store the software updates on EFS and mount EFS as a network drive (EFS is a network file system (NFS) and allows to mount the same file system to 100s of EC2 instances.
 Publishing software updates their allow each EC2 instance to access them.)

 Q: As a solution architect managing a complex ERP software suite, you are orchestrating a migration to the AWS cloud.
 The  software traditionally takes well over an hour to setup on a Linux machine, and you would like to make sure your application does leverage the ASG feature of auto scaling based on the demand.
-How do you recommend you speed up
-     the installation process?
+How do you recommend you speed up the installation process?
  > Use golden AMI (Golden AMI are a standard in making sure you snapshot a state after an application installation so that future instances can boot up from that AMI quickly.)

 Q: I am creating an application and would like for it to be running with minimal cost in a development environment with     Elastic Beanstalk.
 I should run it in
 > Single Instance Mode (This will create one EC2 instance and one Elastic IP)

 Q: My deployments on Elastic Beanstalk have been painfully slow, and after looking at the logs, I realize this is due to the fact that my dependencies are resolved on each EC2 machine at deployment time.
 How can I speed up my deployment with the minimal impact?
 > Create a Golden AMI that contains the dependencies and launch the EC2 instances from that.
 (Golden AMI are a standard in making sure save the state after the installation or pulling dependencies so that future instances can boot up from that AMI quickly)

 Q: As a solutions architect, you have been tasked to implement a fully Serverless REST API.
 Which technology choices do you recommend?